By: Sebastian Nagpal

 Details are what bring life to every kitchen.
 The conglomeration of these elements create the personality of the space; this is what truly makes it yours!
 A design component that will help bring your kitchen style from dreams to fruition is hardware that fits your vision.

 After choosing the style of hardware you love, it is crucial to purchase the appropriate size for your drawer fronts and doors.
-But how do you decide what size hardware works best for your cabinets?

 The image below is a great way to visualize particular hardware sizes on various door and drawer heights and lengths respectively.
 Each color on the diagram represents a particular size pull described below: